agnostic-apollo/Tasker-Random-Stuff/mx_player_video_start/README.md

 # MX Player Video Start

-This project allows a user to start videos in [MX Player Ad App] or [MX Player Pro App] by sending intents through the [Tasker App].
+This project provides Tasker tasks that allows a user to start videos in [MX Player Ad App] or [MX Player Pro App] by sending intents through the [Tasker App].

 Check [MX Player Api](https://sites.google.com/site/mxvpen/api) for more information on how to send an intent to MX Player.
 ##